NixOS/nix/doc/manual/source/store/drv.md

 Now, the `drv` field of `Output` is itself a `DerivingPath` instead of an `StorePath`.

-Under this extended model, `DerivingPath`s are thus inductively built up from an `ConstantPath`, contains in 0 or more outer `Output`s.
+Under this extended model, `DerivingPath`s are thus inductively built up from an `Constant`, contains in 0 or more outer `Output`s.

 ### Encoding {#deriving-path-encoding}